systopia/CiviProxy/docs/configuration.md

 The example above allows using the `Contact Getsingle` API request, and will only accept the parameter `email` which will have to hold data of the type `string`.

 So basically it only allows retrieving data of a single contact at a time using the email to identify the single contact.

+!!! caution
+    A little bit of developer background....Obviously you can use the core CiviCRM API's but you have to think carefully of the parameter sanitation.
+Techically what happens is that if any parameters are passed to CiviProxy that are not _allowed_, they are ignored when the API request is passed to CiviCRM.
+This could lead to undesired behaviour.
+Consider this example:

+    * we have allowed the `Contact Get` API with only the parameter `email`

+    * the request we get in CiviProxy has the `Contact Get` but the parameters `first_name` and `last_name`

+    * because `first_name` and `last_name` are not whitelisted, they get ignored and a `Contact Get` without parameters if passed to the target CiviCRM, returning the first 25 contacts are a result...which is not what we wanted.

+    We recommend solving these situations by developing specific API's rather than using the core ones.
+And if you think of a good solution feel free to raise an issue or do a PR!

 ### Debug setting
 CiviProxy has a `$debug` setting which allows you to add the name of a text file where all requests are send to.
 This can be used during the initial testing to see if everything is processed correcty.
 ```php